Dynamic Control of Service Systems with Returns: Application to Design of Post-Discharge Hospital Readmission Prevention Programs: Transient Control

 \subsection{Formulation of the Associated Fluid Control Problem and Preliminaries}

 We consider a problem that seeks \emph{bias-optimality}, i.e., minimizing the total cost incurred above/below the long-run average cost $J_\infty$:

 where an admissible policy $p(\cdot)\in\cP$ must satisfy $\eqref{eq:fluid_C1}$--\eqref{eq:fluid_C4} over an infinite horizon.
-In the following, we show that this problem is well-defined, i.e., it has a finite optimal cost despite being undiscounted.
-We also establish its equivalence to a finite-horizon problem that is easier to analyze and confirm that $J_{\infty}$ is indeed the minimum long-run average cost.
+In the following, we show that this problem is well-defined, i.e., it has a finite optimal cost despite being undiscounted, and confirm that $J_{\infty}$ is the minimum long-run average cost.
+To this end, we first introduce a finite-horizon problem.
+We further establish that the finite-horizon problem is equivalent to \eqref{eq:infinite_horizon} for a sufficiently large horizon.